 RVing in Fort Pierre FAQs

-Between March 15 and November 15, you can park your camper on a right of way for as many as 48 hours.
-Exceptions to this parking rule are campers that are more than 32 feet long and 8 feet wide; they’re not allowed to park on a right of way at all.
+Between March 15 and November 15, you can park your camper on a right of way for up to 48 hours.
+However, campers that are more than 32 feet long and 8 feet wide are not allowed to park on a right of way at all.

 You can only live in an RV on-site for 180 consecutive days.
 The only exception is if the RV can meet the requirements for elevation and anchoring as they’re applied to mobile homes.